 All the above attractions are part of Athens’ history, and discovering them will make any visit to Athens unique and exceptional.
 But it is a joy for the Athenians as well to rediscover their city and learn something new and extraordinary.

 Map of the locations

-If you are willing to visit Athens, find accomodation and compare prices on Tripadvisor or Booking :
+If you are willing to visit Athens, find accommodation and compare prices on Booking.com: